 11. Do not drive when on drugs

 It can take long periods of time for the effects of some drugs to wear off.
-If you take drugs one night at a festival, you may not be safe to drive the next day.
+If you take drugs one night at an event, you may not be safe to drive the next day.
 Research the drugs you take and see how long it takes for them to leave your system.
-The morning after a festival, take your time when leaving.
+The morning after an event, take your time when leaving.
 Eat a meal and stay hydrated.
 Make sure that you are completely sober before driving.

 Supports and Services

-Reaching out for help can be difficult, but there are non judgemental support services available to you if you need help for a drug addiction.
+Reaching out for help can be difficult, but there are non judgemental support services available to you if you need help or have concerns about your drug use.
 You will not get in trouble for taking drugs if you reach out to one of these services, their work is to support you and they want to help.

 - Drugs.ie: Online information and support for drug and alcohol use.
 Includes a national directory of drug and alcohol services